DIASPlanetary/Saturn_LFEs/workflow.md

 2) Unet are polygons or subset of that data, with same time, freq, but no flux just polygon vertices.

+Json needs to be joined to obtain the actual good json file

 input: 2004001_2017258_catalogue.json
 process: ?
 output: 2004001_2017258_catalogue.csv